 The even was originally a match play tournament and would sometimes take up to a week to complete.
 In 1957, the tournament lost money, prompting a change to a stroke-play format that began in 1958.

-Scheduling was another hurdle that the PGA Championship had to clear to increase its prominence.
+Scheduling was another hurdle that this golf Championship had to clear to increase its prominence.
 The event was played the week after The Open Championship into the 1960s, which kept players from being able to reasonably participate in both.
 Arnold Palmer is credited for the nudge that tournament leaders needed to change the date of the PGA Championship, which also cemented it as the fourth major of golf, to go with the Masters, the U.S. Open, and The Open Championship.

 The tournament moved to an August date in 1969 and held that spot until the change in 2019.
 It’s believed that change was made to accommodate the Olympic golf tournament that is held every four years, and it also allows the FedEx Cup playoffs to begin a bit earlier and wrap up on Labor Day weekend in the United States.